Photo: Satdeep Gill / Wikimedia Commons

 Best Hotels Near Angkor Wat: Siem Reap's Finest Hotels and Resorts (2026)

-Amansara's 24-suite poolside compound inside Angkor, the Phum Baitang Sofitel's rice field villa retreat, and the Park Hyatt Siem Reap's French colonial elegance — the finest hotels for exploring Angkor Wat in 2026.
+Amansara's 24-suite poolside compound inside Angkor, the Phum Baitang Sofitel's rice field villa retreat, and the Park Hyatt Siem Reap's French colonial elegance — the best hotels for exploring Angkor Wat in 2026.

 Siem Reap: The Angkor Experience

-Siem Reap is the most historically resonant hotel destination in Southeast Asia — the extraordinary Angkor Archaeological Park (the UNESCO World Heritage Site and the most important religious monument complex in the world: the extraordinary Angkor Wat (the largest religious monument ever constructed — the extraordinary 1.6km moat, the extraordinary 65m central tower, the extraordinary 800m bas-relief gallery (the largest continuous bas-relief sculpture in the world: the extraordinary 1,200m of continuous carved narrative showing the extraordinary Battle of Kurukshetra, the extraordinary Churning of the Ocean of Milk, and the extraordinary Heaven and Hell scenes — the most detailed single narrative sculpture in human history)), the extraordinary Bayon (the extraordinary 54 towers each carved with the extraordinary four-faced Bodhisattva Lokesvara (the most mysterious smile in world sculpture — the extraordinary “Angkor Smile”, the most reproduced face in Cambodia), and the extraordinary Ta Prohm (the extraordinary jungle-temple: the extraordinary giant strangler fig and silk-cotton trees growing through the extraordinary temple stones — the most photographed “romantic ruin” in Asia, the extraordinary Tomb Raider filming location (the most celebrated film location in Cambodia — the extraordinary Angelina Jolie film from 2001 that did more for Cambodian tourism than any other single event))).
+Siem Reap is the most historically resonant hotel destination in Southeast Asia — gateway to the Angkor Archaeological Park, a UNESCO World Heritage Site and one of the most important religious monument complexes in the world.
+Angkor Wat is the largest religious monument ever constructed, with a 1.6km moat, a 65m central tower, and an 800m bas-relief gallery depicting the Battle of Kurukshetra, the Churning of the Ocean of Milk, and scenes of Heaven and Hell.
+The Bayon features 54 towers carved with 216 faces of the Bodhisattva Lokesvara — the so-called “Angkor Smile,” one of the most recognizable images in Cambodia.
+Ta Prohm, the jungle temple, is famous for the giant strangler fig and silk-cotton trees growing through its stones, and for its role as a filming location in the 2001 Angelina Jolie film Tomb Raider, which did more for Cambodian tourism than almost any other single event.

 Amansara — Inside the Angkor Complex